CBC.ca

 CBC.ca is the English-language online service of the Canadian Broadcasting Corporation.
 It was introduced in 1996.
 Under its previous names, the CBC's online service first went live in 1993.

-The Web-based service of the CBC is one of Canada's most visited web sites.
+The web-based service of the CBC is one of Canada's most visited web sites.
 It currently contains over one million pages of information.

-CBC also runs the French-language website Ici.Radio-Canada.ca.
+The CBC also runs the French-language website Ici.Radio-Canada.ca.

 History

-In 1993, CBC launched an experimental web service, followed by a small site supporting CBC Radio and a site supporting the CBC Halifax TV program Street Cents.
+In 1993, the CBC launched an experimental web service, followed by a small site supporting CBC Radio and a site supporting the CBC Halifax TV program Street Cents.
 By 1995, the CBC had consolidated its English radio and TV sites into a single website.

-Around 1996, CBC began offering 24-hour live streaming of its radio services using RealAudio.
-The next year, CBC launched CBC Kids and covered its first federal election online.
-CBC launched its news site the following year.
+Around 1996, the CBC began offering 24-hour live streaming of its radio services using RealAudio.
+The next year, the CBC launched CBC Kids and covered its first federal election online.
+The CBC launched its news site the following year.

 In 2000, the CBC launched a wireless service and CBC Radio 3, an Internet-exclusive broadband magazine.
 Radio 3 provides streaming audio devoted to youth culture and independent music and is operated by CBC Radio.

 In 2001, cbc.ca finished a major redesign that modernized the news portal and earned an English Television Award.

 In 2005, production of the Radio 3 magazine was suspended, although the site continues in podcast format.
 Some of its programming still aired as a Saturday-evening show on CBC Radio Two until March 2007.
 Bande à part is the French equivalent and also airs content as a weekend program on Espace Musique.
 Both services launched as full channels on Sirius Canada in December 2005 and are also available to U.S. Sirius subscribers.

 Ici.Radio-Canada.ca

 Radio-Canada.ca is the French Language online service run by Société Radio-Canada, the French counterpart of the CBC.

-In June 2013, CBC announced that Radio-Canada's website was to be moved to ICI.ca in October 2013, as part of wide plan to re-brand all of CBC's French-language outlets under a common brand, replacing "Radio-Canada" with "Ici" as its main public-facing brand.
+In June 2013, the CBC announced that Radio-Canada's website was to be moved to ICI.ca in October 2013, as part of wide plan to re-brand all of the CBC's French-language outlets under a common brand, replacing "Radio-Canada" with "Ici" as its main public-facing brand.
 However, following public backlash for its decision to drop the historic Radio-Canada name, the site has maintained its current domain name, but is branded in logos as ici.radio-canada.ca, and Ici.ca redirects to the site.